christosmarg/uni/assignment-1.5-arrays-pointers-files/minecurses/README.md

 # minescurses

-A simplistic minesweeper game using the `ncurses` and `SDL2` libraries.
+A minesweeper game using the `ncurses` and `SDL2` libraries.
 The game was originally made as a university assignment of mine, but I decided to take it a bit further afterwards.

 ## How to play